agdiiura/enel-mongodb-katacoda/README.md

 # enel-mongodb-katacoda
-A repository for mongodb katacoda scenario
+A repository for MongoDB scenario.